-Molecular Dynamics using simple models; Molecular Dynamics with continuous potentials and at constant temperature and pressure; Time - dependent properties; Solvent effects in Molecular Dynamics; Conformational changes from Molecular Dynamics simulation and application.
+Molecular Dynamics using simple models; Molecular Dynamics with continuous potentials and at constant temperature and pressure; Time - dependent properties; Combinatorial Chemistry in drug development, Biopolymers as natural libraries, Selection and evolution of expression genetic libraries.
+Solvent effects in Molecular Dynamics; Conformational changes from Molecular Dynamics simulation and application.